ForgeRock/ds-operator/README.md

 ```

 The field `spec.initializeFromSnapshotName` is optional.
 If present, it is the name of a VolumeSnapshot that will be used
-to initialze the directory PVC claims.
+to initialize the directory PVC claims.
 The special value "latest" will be interpreted by the operator as the
 "latest" snapshot that the operator made (assuming automatic snapshots are enabled).

 Notes: